Juniper, New Brunswick

 Juniper (2001 pop.: 450) is a hamlet in Carleton County, New Brunswick, Canada.
 Juniper is located in Aberdeen Parish.
 It is situated on Route 107, which runs from Route 105 at Bristol, northeast to Juniper, and then bends southeast towards Napadogan and Deersdale.
 Geographic coordinates: 46° 33' North, 67° 13' West; elevation 899 ft.

 Juniper is named for the low growing juniper shrub which allegedly grows in the boggy spruce forest near Juniper Station.

-The local economy is largely forestry-based, which employees roughly half of the population.
+The local economy is largely forestry-based, which employs roughly half of the population.
 In November 2006, the village started experiencing trouble keeping its paper mills open due to a decrease in the price of paper.

 The economy also benefits from some hunting and fishing-related tourism, as the village is on the South Branch of the Southwest Miramichi River, renowned for its salmon and trout fishing.